jessjkim/travel-agent/README.md

 - `route_search`: Google Maps Directions API for travel time between cities.
 - `place_search`: Google Maps Places Text Search for activities/POIs.

-Note: Google Maps does not provide flight pricing.
-Flights are out of scope for this MVP and can be added later with a dedicated flight API.

 ## Getting started